ClickCease

 Homestar Recalls 3-Drawer Dressers for Tip-Over Hazard

-Homestar North America has recalled 33,000 Finch 3-drawer dressers because they pose a tip-over hazard that poses a risk of serious injury, entrapment or death for children.
-According to an alert issued by the U.S. Consumer Product Safety Commission (CPSC), no injuries were reported as a result of these products, but the recalled dressers can be unstable if they are not anchored to the wall.
+Homestar North America has recalled 33,000 Finch 3-drawer dressers because they pose a tip-over hazard that poses a risk of serious injury, entrapment, or death for children.
+According to an alert issued by the US Consumer Product Safety Commission (CPSC), no injuries were reported due to these products.
+Still, the recalled dressers can be unstable if not anchored to the wall.
 The model number and “Homestar North America” are printed on a label on the back of the dressers.

 Tip-Over Statistics

 According to the CPSC’s latest report, 459 children have died from tip-over incidents since 2000 in the United States.
-About 67% of child tip-over fatalities since 2000 involved children between 1 and 3.5 years old and 83% of child tip-over fatalities since 2000 involve children 1 month to 14 years old.
+About 67% of child tip-over fatalities since 2000 involved children between 1 and 3.5 years old, and 83% of child tip-over fatalities since 2000 involved children from 1 month to 14 years old.

 Tips for Prevention